Bob Lake

 Bob Lake is a Republican former member of the Montana Legislature.
 He was elected for Senate District 44, representing the Hamilton, Montana area, in 2010.
-He previously served in the House of Representatives from 2003-2011.
+He previously served in the Montana House of Representatives from 2003-2011.

 In 2012 he was elected to the Montana Public Service Commission, representing District 4.
+He won reelection in 2016 over Gail Gutsche.
+He could not run in 2020 due to term-limits and left public office in 2021.